araczkowski/AsReporter/README.md

 if you are doing this for the first time you need to ``Authorize access``:
 ![picture7](images/7.png?raw=true "Apps Script 7")

-and allow ASReporter to manage Google Drive files:
+and allow AsReporter to manage Google Drive files:
 ![picture8](images/8.png?raw=true "Apps Script 8")

 #### 4. Test Web app